 Here are a few of the options you have for accessing your individual retirement funds:

-Typically, rollovers are used to “roll money” between a 401(k) or IRA to a new retirement account.
+Rollovers are used to “roll money” between a 401(k) or IRA to a new retirement account.
 This can be used to consolidate multiple accounts or change your broker.
 The account holder removes the IRA money from the account and must deposit it in another qualifying IRA within 60 days.
-Since it is possible for people to change their minds, the IRS rules do not prohibit placing the money back in the same IRA it was removed from.
+Since people can change their minds, the IRS rules do not prohibit placing the money back in the same IRA it was removed from.

 IRA Withdrawals For Specific Needs

-While you typically need to wait until retirement age to withdraw funds from your IRA without penalty, there are certain circumstances where exceptions might apply.
+While you typically need to wait until retirement age to withdraw funds from your IRA without penalty, there are exceptions.
 The 10% penalty for removing funds before 59½ will be waived if any of the following circumstances:

 - To pay for qualified higher education expenses.